Jal-Bafana/GitHub-Streak-Keeper/README.md

-# 🔥 GitHub Streak Keeper
+# GitHub Streak Helper

-> ⚠️ **Important Disclaimer**: This tool is designed for educational purposes only, not for artificial contribution inflation.
+> ⚠️⚠️⚠️ **Important Disclaimer**: This tool is designed for educational purposes and genuine streak maintenance when you haven't had time to code, not for artificial contribution inflation.
 Use responsibly and remember that real coding and learning should always be your priority!

 A simple Python script to maintain your GitHub contribution streak by automatically creating commits when you haven't done any real work for the day.

-## 📋 What it does
+## What it does

 - Makes random changes to README.md with timestamps
 - Creates commits with meaningful messages
 - Pushes to your private repository
 - Keeps your GitHub contribution graph green! 🟢

-## 🚀 Quick Start
+## Quick Start

 ### Prerequisites
 - Python 3.x installed